 Treatment application

 The drought treatment was applied at 45 day after planting (dap) and the fraction of transpirable soil water (ftsw) shown differences 4 day since treatment application.
-Plants in WW were maintained the water availability in the pots more than 70% while for the WD treatment there was a gradually restriction in the water supply decreasing the water availability until the finalization of the experiment when the plant in WD had less than 10% of ftsw, Figure 1A.
-In the case of the transpiration, the plants in WD reduce their transpiration rate 8 days after water restriction, Figure 1B.
+Plants in WW were maintained the water availability in the pots more than 70% while for the WD treatment there was a gradually restriction in the water supply decreasing the water availability until the finalization of the experiment when the plant in WD had less than 10% of ftsw Figure 1A.
+In the case of the transpiration, the plants in WD reduce their transpiration rate 8 days after water restriction Figure 1B.

 Agro-phisological traits